CharlieDigital/chrlschn/src/content/pages/kdramas.md

 ### *The Light in Your Eyes*

 An incredibly unique story that I was just blown away by.
 The ending is classic Shyamalan and just incredible once you get there.
 It features a topic matter and an elderly female lead that would be rare to see in Western media.
-This show should be watched twice because the second watching makes the story line abd structure all the more amazing.
+This show should be watched twice because the second watching makes the story line and structure all the more amazing.
 I appreciated it even more on a second watching.

 ### *When the Camellia Bloom*